 Edge of Ember jewelry is more than meets the eye.
 Trend-driven styles and a sweet price point mean that accessories trend followers will love the line, but the backstory—that the pieces are made by southeast and south Asian women who need a leg up—makes these more than mere baubles.
 And not only are the pieces made by women who have endured some of life’s most difficult challenges, sometimes it is inspired by them.
 In a few of the pieces, for example, brass studs are created from recycling bombshells left behind by the Khmer Rouge in Cambodia.

-Designer Lynette Ong (she’s from Singapore) came up with the idea for the jewelry line during her travels around Asia, where she noticed both the need for fair work for women as well as important and beautiful local variations on traditional craftsmanship.
+Designer Lynette Ong (she’s from Singapore) came up with the idea for the jewelry line of necklaces, rings, and different types of bracelets during her travels around Asia, where she noticed both the need for fair work for women as well as important and beautiful local variations on traditional craftsmanship.
 She details on her site that the necklaces, rings, earrings and bracelets are created by “five local non-profit, fair trade organizations and artisan groups in Cambodia, Nepal, Vietnam and Indonesia,” and each area has a unique project and style.

 The Yamini necklace in gold is the perfect length to be worn over a high-necked knit sweater in the chillier temps and over a silk blouse when it warms up.